All About Kit Homes

 We will then resend them to you after the changes have been made.
 If you require more changes there is still no cost to you (this does not include any extra materials that are required).

-All changes of the plans after the 2nd prelim are charged at $250.00 per prelim until the customer is happy with them and signs off on the plan.
 Once you are 100% happy with the plans, we will get you to sign off on them.
-We will then finalise your plans and have the necessary engineering carried out as well as your energy report.
+We will then finalize your plans and have the necessary engineering carried out as well as your energy report.

 Do you have display kit homes that I can visit?